dustinpfister/blog_posts/_posts/js-setinterval.md

 ## 2 - Basic state machine example

-One of the many use case examples of setInterval is as a means to setup some kind of state machine.
+One of the many use case examples of setInterval is as a means to get some kind of state machine up and running.
 Many projects will involve ruining the same code over, and over again and often that code can become somewhat complicated.
-Also it might chnage depending on the state of the application.
-If you have a strategy game, it does not make sense to have game code running when you are navigating around a map system, or a main game options menu.
+Also it might change depending on the state of the application, there is code that may need to be updated each tick in a menu, and then code that will be updated only when a main game part of an application is running.
+So with that said if you have a strategy game, it does not make sense to have game code running when you are navigating around a map system for levels, or a main game options menu.

-So then breaking code down into many separate states will help to make the project more manageable, and in many cases doing so is just necessary.
+So then breaking code down into many separate states will help to make the project more manageable, and in many cases doing so is just necessary because you do not want all code in the project to be updated all the time, just what needs to be updated based on a current application state.
 The basic idea would be to have not just one, but several update methods, and a property that is used to know which method to call at the current moment.
+In addition to this there will need to be a main app loop, this is where something like setInterval might come into play, at least when it comes to just updating a model in a headless way at least.

 ```js
 var currentState = 'start',